We've grouped the most frequently asked questions into the following categories.

 What is the most important part of the application?

 We read each applicant's file from cover to cover.
-Every component of the application coveys important information, but your accomplishments as a high school student will have the most influence on our admission decision.
+Every component of the application coveys important information, but your academic accomplishments as a high school student will have the most influence on our admission decision.

 What kinds of awards or distinctions should I include in my application?